IRS Form 3800 Instructions

 Line 5: Carryback of general business credit from future tax year

-You will only enter an amount in Line 5 if carrying back business credits from future tax years.
-Enter the amount reported from Line 2 of Part III with box D checked.
+You will only enter an amount in Line 5 if carrying back business credits from later years.
+Enter the amount reported on Line 2zz, in Part IV.

 Line 6: Total general business credits